whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 10/8

+- Well I'll be damned.
+Today it worked.
+I logged into <https://separate-setting-manager.online> using my work account, and the whole damn thing works.
+And it's so FAST that I have a really hard time believing it's not running locally!
+I'm talking data mutation and server-side rendering is FAST FAST FAST!
+- Previously I think the issue was just that I wasn't caching the certs.
+I am not sure what was happening yesterday, but today it looks like everything is good!
+Best news possible, and very welcome as I am really dragging this morning!
+- Let's start automating the deployment pipeline with GitHub actions so that when I push, the binary is rebuilt and then pulled to the server

+## 10/7

+- I feel like the guy from Memento, trying to figure out what I've done so I can see what I need to do.
+- Briefly poked around in this project to see if I could refresh my memory.
+I'd like to get the deployment complete before I submit my final project report so that the graders can view it.
+I've forgotten almost everything so I'm grateful to my past self for the information (albeit not enough) that I did take the time to provide on 8/17 regarding the status and details (such as it is) of the TLS issues.
+- Ran `task run-dev` and it worked, loading demo data.
+Nice!
+Haven't tried the docker commands.
+- Looked at the production server and it looks like it runs from a single binary file in production mode.
+I executed the file and it started up the server with no errors.
+However,
+  - when trying to access the server: <https://separate-setting-manager.online> I got a bunch of TLS errors which I've provided separately in error_log.txt.
+  - Not significant but interesting: While I still had the server up, I also got a bunch of GET requests from potentially malicious bots, probably a normal thing but I've never seen that before personally (not saying much).
+- I am not quite sure what command I used to build the production server, it wasn't immediately apparent from viewing taskfile.yaml.
+- There are no .env files in the droplet's directory where the binary is located, so I don't think it's reading variables using Godotenv().
+I must have passed in the variables when I built the binary in the first place, but task build doesn't pass in any env so I must not have used task to build the file.
+Indeed `task build` gives me a binary that runs the server in development mode.
+Whatever command I used, it seems I'll have to figure out again.
+I am thinking that I built the binary and uploaded to Github and then downloaded from Github.
+I also installed mariadb on the droplet.

 ## 8/17

 - Implemented auto-assign functionality, began deployment to single Digital Ocean droplet.
 Hit a snag with implementing TLS.